akeneo/pim-docs/cookbook/catalog/manipulate-attribute.rst

 The Akeneo PIM project introduces services to help you manage your catalog entities.

-As stated above, the attribute manager is one of them that you can get from the symfony container:
+As stated above, the attribute manager is one of the services that you can get from the Symfony container:

 .. code-block:: php